jhidding/literatept/lit/index.md

 # LiteratePT

-SmallPT is a global illumination ray tracer in 100 lines of C++.
+[SmallPT](https://www.kevinbeason.com/smallpt/) by Kevin Beason is a global illumination ray tracer in 100 lines of C++.
 Let's translate it to Rust; not in a 100 lines, but extremely literate.
 I'll sacrifice some of SmallPt's compactness for better semantics.

 ![4000 spp rendering](img/image.png){style='width:100%'}